-The Council On State Taxation (COST) is pleased to announce the release of the eleventh annual study of state and local business taxes.
-The report, "Total State and Local Business Taxes: State-by-State Estimates for Fiscal Year 2012," prepared by Ernst & Young LLP, shows all state and local business taxes paid in each of the 50 states and the District of Columbia.
-These taxes include business property taxes, sales and excise taxes on business inputs, gross receipts taxes, corporate income and franchise taxes, unemployment insurance taxes, pass-through business taxes and other state and local taxes that are the statutory liability of business taxpayers.
-Businesses paid $649 billion in state and local taxes in FY2012.
+The Council On State Taxation (COST) is pleased to announce the release of the thirteenth annual study of state and local business taxes.
+The report, "Total State and Local Business Taxes: State-by-State Estimates for Fiscal Year 2014," prepared by Ernst & Young LLP, shows all state and local business taxes paid in each of the 50 states and the District of Columbia.
+These taxes include business property taxes; sales and excise taxes paid by businesses on their input purchases and capital expenditures; gross receipts taxes; corporate income and franchise taxes; business and corporate license taxes; unemployment insurance taxes; individual income taxes paid by owners of non-corporate (pass-through) businesses; and other state and local taxes that are the statutory liability of business taxpayers.

 Key findings of the study include: